skip to Main Content

 ADAS Certification

-Once students successfully complete the ADAS training and assessment course, they will be issued with an ADAS certification and a personal records file will be created for them on the ADAS database.
+Once students successfully complete the ADAS training and assessment course, they are issued with an ADAS certification, and a personal records file is created for them on the ADAS database.

 Students will also be issued with an ADAS licence which will show their:

-Both the ADAS certification and the licence are valid for a set period of time.
-This timeframe is five (5) years for most types of certification such as diver, diving supervisor, tunnel worker, and lock operator, but is two (2) years for Diver Medical Technician (DMT) certifications.
+Both the ADAS certification and the licence are valid for a set period.
+This timeframe is five (5) years for most certifications, except for Diver Medical Technician (DMT) which are valid for two (2) years.

 ADAS licences are only valid for diving if divers are certified as “medically fit to dive” in accordance with, as a minimum, the requirements of AS/NZS 2299.1 and they are in possession of an Occupational Diving Medical Certificate issued by an approved medical practitioner.
 Approved practitioners are those who are: